 Program Delivery Costs: Program Delivery Costs are those costs associated with direct delivery of the Program.
 Program Delivery Costs are generally linked to a project or are project-specific.
 They are costs directly related to implementing the eligible CDBG-DR projects/activity.
 This includes the costs of carrying out the eligible activity and include Subrecipients' costs, as well as third parties' (subgrantees and contractors).
 For example, the time spent by staff conducting application intake, applicant and jobs income verification, use of funds verification, underwriting and loan closings would be considered to be costs of delivering the activity.

-Program Delivery Costs must be direct costs related to the Program and cannot exceed 15% of the total budget.
+Program Delivery Costs cannot exceed 15% of the total budget.